 What impact will a warming climate have on whales and dolphins?

 Every year, numerous whales and dolphins strand on beaches.
 Why?

-How does plastic and other forms of pollution effect whales and dolphins?
+How do plastic and other forms of pollution in the oceans effect whales and dolphins?

 Our work to create healthy seas

 Whales and dolphins are at risk from human activities at sea.
 They need your help.
 Save them by getting involved today.

 Tell the New Zealand government to keep the promise they made to protect New Zealand dolphins.